danielk333/phd-course-software-development/content/handouts/solving-problems.md

 {{< youtube tAuRQs_d9F8 >}}
 (While I don't agree that everyone should know all of these and be able to apply them, e.g. the singleton is rare in research software - we just use globals usually, its still a good idea to have heard about them!)

+## How hash maps work

+Last lecture one of the homework assignments were to find duplicate files in a folder.
+One of the best ways to solve this problem is using hashes and hash maps (or dictionaries as they are called in Python).
+To build on the solution to that problem, below is a video that goes into detail on how hash maps work and how to optimize them:

+{{< youtube DMQ_HcNSOAI >}}

 ## Building your own tools